 Next to a good water-supply, a dry soil for building was generally essential, though some west Cambridgeshire villages planted upon heavy ill-drained clays put a moat around every house to drain the site, as at East Hatley, where most of the moats, or the remains of them, can be traced to this day.
 From English Landscapes by W G Hoskins, BBC Publications, 1973 (ISBN 0563 12407 5).

-Professor W G Hoskins (1908 – 1992) is credited with establishing English local history as a formal academic discipline.
+Professor W G Hoskins (1908-1992) is credited with establishing English local history as a formal academic discipline.
 His pioneering book The Making of the English Landscape, first published in 1955 (ISBN 0140154108), is well worth reading, although currently out of print – second hand copies can be obtained via Amazon, second-hand booksellers, antiques shop / centre or charity shops.
 Don’t be put off by not being able to get the 1955 edition – it has been republished several times, notably by Penguin and the Folio Society, often with a new introduction either by Hoskins or a modern-day ‘editor’ who adds their own commentary, usually noting the considerable advances in landscape research over the last 60+ years.

 The Grade II* listed parish church of Hatley St George (left) stands opposite St George’s Tower, originally a water tower, now part of a small business park.

 The church also has two special features: no chancel (the area with the altar and where the choir would sit – it was demolished in 1966) and 28 wooden shields painted with the arms of the St. George and Cotton families.

 St Denis’ church in East Hatley (below) is also Grade II* listed – but is now an empty shell no longer in use – you can visit it at any time, for it is open daily (from 8.30 am to dusk) for quiet contemplation or just to look round.

 We are very fortunate the Friends of Friendless Churches (FoFC) was able to take ownership of the building in November 2016 – albeit structurally sound but windowless, with much of its floor missing, its chancel in a poor state and, worse, without an obvious future.